-Employee Name: Job Title: Department: Supervisor/Evaluato r: 1.
+Employee Name: Job Title: Department: Supervisor/Evaluator: 1.
 Briefly describe the duties and responsibilitie s of the job.
-2. Employee is present for each scheduled shift exception of excused absenses. with the Yes 🗌 Na 🔲 3.
-Tasks are satisfactorily completed as assigned d.
-Yes No 🗀 4.
-Supervisor's assistance with job tasks is requ ested when needed.
-Yes 🗌 No 🗌 Respect Is demonstrated for supervisor and of department team members. other Yes No 🛄 6.
-Employee is responsive to the needs/request ts of the "customer".
-Yes 🗌 No 🗌 7.
+2. Employee is present for each scheduled shift with the exception of excused absenses.
+Yes No 3.
+Tasks are satisfactorily completed as assigned i.
+Yes .
+No .
+4. Supervisor's assistance with job tasks is requ ested when needed.
+Yes No Respect Is demonstrated for supervisor and of department team members. ather Yes No No 6.
+Employee is responsive to the needs/request s of the "customer".
+Yes No 7.
 Job performance is in fulfillment of the mission on of NOBTS.
-Yes 🗌 No 8.
-Employee maintains confidentiality in areas of where required.
-Yes 🗌 No 🗌 Employee comments regarding areas of improvement or job training sugges tions: 10.
-Supervisor comments regarding areas of improvement or job training sugge stions: Employee Signature: Date e: Supervisor Signature: Date -
+Yes No No 8.
+Employee maintains confidentiality in areas s where required.
+Yes No Employee comments regarding areas of improvement or job training suggest tlons: 10.
+Supervisor comments regarding areas of improvement or job training sugge stlons;

+Employee Signature: Date: Supervisor Signature: Date: